povs/ListerBundle/docs/types/selector.md

 ### Count selector type
 Used to count results joined with one-to-many or many-to-many relations.

-For example lets say we want to add field which represents how much items does order has.
+For example lets say we want to add field which represents how much items does order have.

 ````php
 // Some list